NLESC-JCER/run-cpp-on-web/js-react/README.md

-# Run your C++ code on the web: interactive form with React
+# Run your C++ code on the web: Part X - Interactive form with React

 In the previous blog posts we compiled the C++ algorithm into a webassembly code, added a web worker to unblock the ui when running long running tasks.
 In this blog post we will create a web application using [React](https://reactjs.org/).
 The web application will have a web-form which allows us to change the parameters of the algorithm.